-The Republic estimates that, after deducting fees, commissions and estimated expenses payable by the Republic, the net proceeds from the sale of the bonds will be approximately US\$3,402.3 million (excluding, in the case of the additional 2060 bonds offered hereby, accrued interest from July 30, 2020 through (but excluding) the date of issuance of the 2060 bonds).
+The Republic estimates that, after deducting fees, commissions and estimated expenses payable by the Republic, the net proceeds from the sale of the bonds will be approximately US\$1,354.4 million, excluding accrued interest from September 23, 2020 through (but excluding) the date of issuance of the bonds.

-The Republic intends to use the net proceeds from the sale of the bonds for general purposes of the Government of the Republic, including the partial financing of the 2020 Budget.
+The Republic intends to use the net proceeds from the sale of the bonds to pay the consideration for the Existing Notes that are validly tendered and accepted in the Tender Offer.